 In fact, in the earlier days, women belonging to different countries and cultures used tomato as a natural remedy for treating acne marks, wrinkles, and pigmentation.

-- Lycopene found in Tomato Extract in a phytonutrient.
+- Lycopene is found in Tomato Extract and is a phytonutrient.

 - Lycopene is a pigment compound that’s responsible for the red color of tomatoes.